Masaaki-Kato981/restaurant_reviews_deploy_web/README.md

 # resturant_reviews

+The web app can be accessed [here](https://restaurant-reviews-fun.onrender.com/)

+This web app was created using python (flask) and the data is managed through a cloud PostgreSQL database on render.com.
+The website is also hosted on render.com

+The code can be run by installing packages detailed in `requirements.txt`.
+    - However, you must change the `app.config['SQLALCHEMY_DATABASE_URI']` variable to fit your own database connection
+    - This code utilizes environment variables to store the database credentials, which are within a `.env` file (hidden)
+        - create your own `.env` file with your own database credential to run the app

 This code was adapted from a class project and utlilized parts of code from [this website](https://www.digitalocean.com/community/tutorials/how-to-use-flask-sqlalchemy-to-interact-with-databases-in-a-flask-application) to create template of the web design.

-This code was designed so that it can be run on your own local PostgreSQL database.
-- the `installments.txt` provide the packages that should be installed for this code
-- the `setup.md` provides instructions on how to create table in the PostgreSQL database directly through the flask shell
-- NOTE: this code assumes that there is you already created a local PostgreSQL database
-    - additionally, the connection to the database is dependent on the local database credentials (i.e., DB_user_name, DB_user_password, DB_host, DB_port)
-    - These credentials are stored in a `config.py` file within the working directory and imported to the `app.py` file
-    - For security, the `config.py` will not be uploaded to the Github Respository.
-    - So, to properly run this code, create your own `config.py` file
-    - For more information, use [this website](https://janakiev.com/blog/python-credentials-and-configuration/)